Posted on December 24, 2014

 MARIE: As tech improves and people like Dave & Chandra come up with these groundbreaking, time saving sourcing tools…why do companies need “Sourcers”?
 A Sourcer brings much more than the ability to rattle off a complex Boolean string, a database of names, or niche product knowledge – A Sourcer is often the front line and first representation of a company.
 A Sourcer knows OFCCP inside and out.
 A Sourcer uses the finest tools at hand to create a talent pool.
 There are endless other examples of value that a Sourcer brings.
 We organize and use data to build relationships.
 Bring on the best Tech!

 Six Degrees: Tell us about your broader involvement within the staffing industry:

-Six Degrees: Aside from simply the generic term “Networking” what specific efforts have you made on your own behalf, or on behalf of colleagues to broaden your opportunities.
-Are there specific groups, both online and in-person that have proved fruitful in extending your personal brand?
+Six Degrees: Aside from simply the generic term “Networking” what specific efforts have you made on your own behalf, or on behalf of colleagues to broaden your opportunities?

 Six Degrees: Given your own Trial and Error experiences as a Networker, what advice do you have for your peers on what NOT to do?